If someone asks you, how can I live a healthier life?–typical replies will discuss exercise and diet. But what about sleep?

 Take a Supplement

 Melatonin is a hormone in your body that tells your brain when it’s time to start settling down.
-This being said, melatonin supplements are a popular and effective sleep aid.
+This being said, a quality melatonin supplement is a popular and effective sleep aid for many.

 Melatonin doesn’t really have any side effects to speak of but if you’re worried about it there are sleep vitamins you can take as well.